2025 Minors

 During this course students will explore the world (myth and lore) of James Bond both through the novels and films to learn about 20th/21st century history and modern-day literature.
 The class will be discussion based and your participation through discussion questions is vital as we explore the movies, parodies, books and articles analyzing and interpreting James Bond and his relation to topics covered in class.

 “Nice building you got there.
-It would be a shame if something happened to it.”
+It would be a real shame if something happened to it.”

 Well, that’s usually what happens!
 In this minor, we’ll turn our attention to an important but misunderstood part of urban and neighborhood change: demolition.
-Whether spectacular or surgical, demolition is an ordinary feature of communities and how they deliver on promises of change.
+Whether spectacular or surgical, demolition is an ordinary feature of communities and how leaders deliver on promises of change.
 Bulldozers barrel through obsolete buildings and new structures pop up in their place.
 In the United States, we usually call this clearance a form of progress.
 Whether Detroit, MI or Jacksonville, FL, cities use demolition to achieve their goals and reinvent themselves.
 But what does it mean if we’re always transforming our neighborhoods and cities through wrecking and removal?
 Why do we need to remove things in the first place?
 We’ll discuss the technical and engineering aspects of demolition but we’ll also examine how demolition became something of an American tradition.
 Knocking down buildings is easy, managing the consequences for people and communities is typically way more difficult.
 Who is most affected by demolition?
 Does demolition always culminate in new development?
 Is it really the best solution to any problems?
 Over the course of this minor, we’ll explore who supports demolition and who opposes demolition, as well as the short-term and long-term consequences of destroying buildings and neighborhoods.
+We’ll build some model houses together and decide what it means when we choose to tear them down.
+Ready, set, wreck!

 Science in Action